Category Archives: 2016 Films

 Grade: B+

-Denzel Washington and Viola Davis both give dynamic performances in Fences, a film directed by Washington himself, and based on a stage play, written by August Wilson.
+Denzel Washington and Viola Davis both give dynamic performances in Fences (2016), a film directed by Washington himself and based on a stage play written by August Wilson.

-The film reunites several actors from the stage version and, while compelling, Fences does not translate as well onto the screen as hoped.
-Throughout the film, I kept surmising how much better Fences would be on the live stage.
+The film reunites several actors from the stage version, and while compelling, Fences does not translate as well onto the screen as hoped.
+Throughout the movie, I surmised how much better Fences would be on the live stage.

 Still, a tremendous acting tour de force transpires, which is well worth the price of admission.

-In the mix are Troy’s younger brother, a mentally impaired World War II veteran, and Troy’s older son, Lyons, a fledgling musician.
-Everyone lives in a close-knit community and there is a sense of comradery, though the principal characters are frequently at odds with each other as dramatic situations slowly arise.
+Everyone lives in a close-knit community, and there is a sense of comradery, though the principal characters are frequently at odds with each other as dramatic situations slowly arise.

-Troy is a very angry man, frequently going on rants about his time playing in the Negro baseball league and complaining about the unfairness of the world, specifically the racial injustice of the time.
+Troy is an irate man, frequently going on rants about his time playing in the Negro baseball league and complaining about the unfairness of the world, specifically the racial injustice of the time.

-The friction between Troy and Cory is thick as Cory wants to dedicate his life to football, while Troy feels his son will ultimately be disappointed.
-When Troy drops a startling bomb on Rose, their lives are forever changed as they work to mend the damage inflicted between them.
+The friction between Troy and Cory is thick.
+Cory wants to dedicate his life to football, while Troy feels his son will ultimately be disappointed.
+When Troy drops a startling bomb on Rose, their lives are forever changed, and they work to mend the damage inflicted between them.

-Fences at its core is a family drama and the story offers tons of conflict.
-Almost all of the action takes place in the Maxson family home- a two-story brick house- and scenes frequently play out in the backyard.
-In this way, the film stays very true to its roots as a stage production, which is good and bad.
+At its core, Fences is a family drama, and the story offers conflict.
+Almost all the action is set in the Maxson family home, a two-story brick house.
+Scenes frequently play out in the backyard.

-The film feels a bit too limiting at times and contains a glossy “Hollywood look” to it.
-This is all well and good, but the stage version would undoubtedly be more bare-bones, giving the production more of a raw feel- especially important in several key dramatic scenes between Troy and Rose.
+The film feels limiting and has a glossy “Hollywood look.”
+This is good, but the stage version would undoubtedly be more bare-bones, giving the production a raw feel, substantial in several key dramatic scenes between Troy and Rose.

-Despite other opinions, I did not find Troy to be a likable character at all.
-Certainly, Washington infuses power and good acting grit into the character, but I found few redeeming qualities.
+Despite other opinions, I did not find Troy to be a likable character.
+Washington infuses power and good acting grit into the character, but I found few redeeming qualities.
 To say nothing of the situation with Rose, he does not treat his son Cory with much respect.

-I found Troy’s repeated verbal rampages and stories irritating after a while, and began to wonder, “why should we root for this man?”
+After a while, I found Troy’s repeated verbal rampages and stories irritating and wondered, “Why should we root for this man?”

-Davis, a fantastic “crier”, saves her best tears for this part, as it is a weepy portrayal.
-But more than that, she exudes a strong woman, in a time when black women had it particularly tough.
+Davis, a fantastic “crier”, saves her best tears, in a weepy portrayal.
+But more than that, she exudes a strong woman during a time when black women had it particularly tough.

-I would have preferred an edgier film than the final result of Fences brings to the big screen, but the wonderful performances more than compensated for what the film otherwise lacks in darkness.
-At times too safe and slightly watered down, the stage version may be the one to see.
+I would have preferred an edgier film than Fences (2016) brings to the big screen, but the excellent performances more than compensate for what the film otherwise lacks in darkness.

-Oscar Nominations: Best Picture, Best Actor-Denzel Washington, Best Supporting Actress-Viola Davis (won), Best Adapted Screenplay
+Oscar Nominations: 1 win- Best Picture, Best Actor-Denzel Washington, Best Supporting Actress-Viola Davis (won), Best Adapted Screenplay

 Hacksaw Ridge-2016